jamierpond/premium-silence/README.md

-# Premium Silence by Present Day Production
+# Premium Silence by PresentDayProduction

 To build, all you have to do is load this project in your favorite IDE (CLion/Visual Studio/VSCode/etc)